 In May 1958 our crew flew off to RAF Nicosia in the north of Cyprus to fly operations known as MARSO (Maritime Air Reconnaissance Special Operations).
 During my time on 38 Squadron there was always at least one Shackleton and crew on standby at Nicosia (and later Akrotiri).
 MARSO sorties were almost always flown by night at very low level and with no navigation or other external lights showing.
-The standard brief was to fly once all the way around Cyprus at a range of about 20 miles from the coast; that would, typically, take about two hours if there were no 'distractions'.
+The standard brief was to fly once all the way around Cyprus at a range of about 20 miles from the coast; that would, typically, take about two and a half hours if there were no 'distractions'.
 We were usually given the start point, which could be anywhere on the coast depending on the intelligence the HQ had at the time, and whether we were to fly clockwise or anti-clockwise.

 Our task was to search on radar for any suspicious looking small vessels, but in particular for the small fishing boats called caïques that were known to be regularly smuggling weapons and ammunition from Greece to Cyprus in support of the EOKA terrorists.
 EOKA was a Greek Cypriot nationalist guerrilla organisation that fought a bloody campaign with the twin aims of ending of British rule in Cyprus and for the subsequent union with Greece (ENOSIS).
 When we found any surface contacts we illuminated them with powerful flares, photographed them and, if necessary, called in the Royal Navy, who were always on patrol, to intercept, stop and search them.